- Visitor health insurance in Canada typically ranges from $50 to $400 per month, depending on factors like age, health status, and coverage level

 The cost of Super Visa health insurance depends on factors such as the applicant’s age, coverage amount (minimum $100,000), policy length (usually 1 year), and deductible.
 On average, the insurance costs between $50 and $400 per month per person.

-How much does health insurance for work permit holders cost?
+How much does health insurance for new immigrants and work permit holders cost?

-The average cost of visitor health insurance for work permit holders typically ranges from $50 to $400 per month, depending on factors such as age, duration of stay, and the level of coverage chosen.
-For instance, younger applicants (under 30 years) may pay between $50 and $100 monthly, while those aged 70 years and older may need to pay between $200 and $400 per month.
+The average cost of visitor health insurance for new immigrants and work permit holders typically ranges from $50 to $400 per month, depending on factors such as age, duration of stay, and the level of coverage chosen.
+For instance, younger applicants (under 30 years) may pay between $50 and $100 monthly, while individuals aged 70 years and older may need to pay between $200 and $400 per month.

 Can I get a refund if I cancel my visitor health insurance?